2000 United States Senate election in New York: Early Clinton campaign

 On February 16, 1999, the First Lady's office announced that she was considering running for the Senate seat.
 Once it was clear Clinton was going to run, Lowey stepped aside, although she would be disappointed at the lost opportunity.
+Clinton’s political adviser, Harold Ickes, lead the campaign during its early stages.
+Ickes assembled the initial campaign team, which included Terry McAuliffe and Laura Hartigan.
+Both had previously been the most senior members of the Bill Clinton's finance team during the 1996 reelection campaign.
+In December 1999, after a series of campaign missteps, Bill de Blasio was brought on as the full-time campaign manager.

 On July 7, 1999, Clinton formally announced an exploratory committee for the Senate run; the setting was Moynihan's farm in Pindars Corners, in rural Delaware County.
 Bill Clinton was less than enthusiastic about her candidacy.
 The staging of the event was brokered by the Clintons' political consultant Mandy Grunwald.
 Hillary Clinton embarked upon a "listening tour" of all parts of New York after her entrance into the race.
 She planned to visit all 62 counties in New York, talking to New Yorkers in small-group settings according to the principles of retail politics.
 During the race, she spent considerable time campaigning in traditionally Republican upstate regions.
 Clinton faced charges of carpetbagging, since she had never resided in the State of New York nor directly participated in state politics prior to her Senate race.

 Meanwhile, in September 1999, the Clintons purchased a $1.7 million, 11-room, Dutch Colonial style home in Chappaqua, New York, north of New York City.
 Even the commonplace activity of house hunting leading up to this was the subject of considerable media attention; coverage of personal lives would be the norm in this contest of two "electrifying and polarizing figures" (as one reporter put it).
 In November 1999, Hillary Clinton announced that she would set aside most of her official duties as First Lady in order to take up residency in New York and pursue her campaign.
 Her move-in took place in January 2000, with the house furnished with many of the couple's possessions from their Arkansas days.
 It became the first time since Woodrow Wilson's first wife died in 1914 that a president lived in the White House without a spouse.